André Cymone: Career

 In the late 1970s, after Prince released his debut album, For You, Prince recruited Cymone as bassist for his touring band.
 Cymone stayed with Prince until 1981, when he quit the band over tensions with Prince.

 The two later resolved their issues and Cymone, managed by Owen Husney, went on to release three solo albums – Livin' In The New Wave (1982), Survivin' in the 80's (1983), and AC (1985).
 All were out of print for a long period of time, but all three of his solo records have been remastered and expanded with extra tracks.
 His only successful single – a song written by Prince – was "The Dance Electric" from AC.

 Cymone went on to become a producer and is better known for producing Jody Watley (to whom he was married and shares a son).
 He has also produced and written songs for several other artists, including Evelyn "Champagne" King, Pebbles, Jermaine Stewart, The Girls, Pretty Poison and Adam Ant.
 In 1988, Cymone produced three tracks and co-wrote the track "Under My Skin" for Phil Thornalley's 1988 only solo album, Swamp.

-His song "Better Way", performed by James Ingram, featured on the Beverly Hills Cop II soundtrack released in 1987.
+His song "Better Way", performed by James Ingram, and "Love/Hate", performed by Pebbles were featured on the Beverly Hills Cop II soundtrack released in 1987.
 Cymone stepped away from the spotlight in the late 1980s, to focus on raising his children while channeling his creative urges into a variety of writing projects.

 In September 2012, Cymone released a digital single, titled "America", in aid of United States President Barack Obama's re-election campaign, with all proceeds from the sale of the digital single being donated to the campaign.
 The single is available through andrecymone.bandcamp.com, via digital download.
 A sneak peek at a new song titled "American Dream" was available for a limited time for everyone who donated by purchasing "America".

 In 2012, Cymone confirmed he was working on a new album, ending a 27-year singing hiatus.

 In May 2013, Cymone released a demo on his Twitter/Facebook page called "My Best Friend", a six-minute acoustic track he described as a tribute to his mother Bernadette Anderson.

 In late May 2013, Cymone appeared alongside former Revolution member Bobby Z on a web-based video chat forum co-hosted by celebrity blogger Dr. Funkenberry, where he went into greater detail about the writing of the song and the hopes for his new album.

 In November 2013, the album, titled The Stone, became available for pre-order in various exclusive packages on the site PledgeMusic.
 The packages included early MP3 downloads, signed CDs and one-off personalised items.
 The Stone was released on February 18, 2014.

 André Cymone released his sixth studio album, 1969, on April 7, 2017, via Bandcamp and iTunes.